Video Guide

 It’s a question we’re often asked.
 How do I keep my cast stone looking as good as when it was first installed?
 Staining from whatever source can easily compromise the appearance of cast stone.
 And while weathering and aging is a feature than many people look for, others value the original colour and pristine appearance of cast stone.

 So, in answer to this common question, here’s our complete guide to cleaning cast stone and effective cast stone maintenance.
-You’ll find that following these simple processes is easy and straightforward, and will refresh the appearance of your cast stone.
+You’ll find that following these simple processes is straightforward and will refresh the appearance of your cast stone.

 Principles of Cleaning Cast Stone